-These glossy, savory Red Velvet Beef Short Ribs feature a deeply flavorful sauce made from tomato, beets, balsamic vinegar and a healthy amount of bold red wine.
+These glossy, savory Red Velvet Short Ribs feature a deeply flavorful sauce made from tomato, beets, balsamic vinegar, and a healthy amount of bold red wine.
 The resulting concoction is velvety and rich, perfect for some fall-apart-tender beef short ribs.
 I serve my red wine short ribs over yogurt-laced, feta-whipped grits and it’s game-over.
+A perfect Valentine’s Day recipe if ever there was one.

 Savory Red Velvet Short Ribs